Dave Kingman: San Francisco Giants (1971–1974)

 Kingman came up as an outfielder and first baseman with the San Francisco Giants.
 He made his major league debut on July 30, 1971, pinch running for Willie McCovey, and finishing the game at first base.
 He hit a home run in his next game, a grand slam, and hit two more a day later.
-He finished his rookie season with a .278 average with 6 home runs and 24 RBI in 41 games.
+He finished his rookie season with a .278 batting average, along with 6 home runs and 24 RBI, in 41 games.
 Kingman appeared in the postseason when the Giants won the National League West and advanced to the National League Championship Series.
 Kingman went 1-for-10 with three strikeouts as the Giants lost in four games.
 It would be his only career postseason appearance.

 On April 16, 1972, the second day of the season, Kingman hit for the cycle in the Giants' 10–6 victory over the Houston Astros.
 A day earlier, he made his debut at third base, a position he would play off and on for the remainder of his Giants career.
 Kingman also made his major league debut on the mound with the Giants, pitching two innings of "mop up duty" in an 11–0 loss to the Cincinnati Reds on April 15, 1973.
 He pitched again in the mop up role on May 13 in a 15–3 loss to the Los Angeles Dodgers.
-In both games, he pitched the final two innings and gave up two earned runs.
+Each time he pitched the final two innings, and each time gave up two earned runs.

 In 1974, he committed twelve errors in 59 chances at third, and lost his starting job to Steve Ontiveros.
+Unhappy about becoming a part-time player, Kingman requested a trade.

-Following the season, the Giants sold their rights to him to the New York Mets.
+Following the season, the Giants sold his contract to the New York Mets.

 In four seasons and 409 games with the Giants, Kingman hit .224 with 77 home runs and 217 RBI.

 New York Mets (1975–1977)

 Kingman's contract was purchased by the New York Mets from the Giants for $150,000 on February 28, 1975.
+Mets' manager Yogi Berra compared his incoming slugger to baseball immortal Mickey Mantle.